Gabemedia/nukeworld/nukeworld/README.md

 - Added display of quests with levelRequirement equal to or below the player's current level.
 - Added resources system for character and story.
 - Added resources to the player inventory.
+- Added new Item 20 diffrent weapons.
+- Added new Aid Big Medkid
 - Improved quest system to preserve all quest states when reloading the page
 - Implemented `resetQuests` function to reset completed quests.
 - Implemented level-based quest filtering in MapComponent and MapComponent2